astro-informatics/s2fft/README.rst

 ``S2FFT`` leverages new algorithmic structures that can he highly parallelised and distributed, and so map very well onto the architecture of hardware accelerators (i.e.
 GPUs and TPUs).
 In particular, these algorithms are based on new Wigner-d recursions that are stable to high angular resolution :math:`L`.
-The diagram below illustrates the recursions (for further details see Price & McEwen 2023).
+The diagram below illustrates the recursions (for further details see Price & McEwen, in prep.).

 .. image:: ./docs/assets/figures/schematic.png